Stability of the Sobolev--Escobar bridge inequality: Introduction

 where

-The endpoint \(T=0\) corresponds to the sharp Sobolev inequality \eqref{eq:intro-Sobolev}, while a distinguished value \(T=T_E>0\) recovers the sharp Escobar trace inequality \eqref{eq:intro-Escobar}.
+The endpoint \(T=0\) corresponds to the sharp Sobolev inequality \eqref{eq:intro-Sobolev}, \(T=T_E>0\) recovers the sharp Escobar trace inequality \eqref{eq:intro-Escobar}.
 Thus \eqref{eq:intro-Phi} furnishes a one-parameter interpolation between the bulk-critical and boundary-critical problems.
-The bridge problem is already well understood at the level of existence and classification of extremals.
+The bridge problem \eqref{eq:intro-Phi} is already well understood at the level of existence and classification of extremals.
 In the general \(p\)-case, this was established by Maggi--Neumayer \cite{MN17}, while in the conformally invariant case \(p=2\) the classification goes back to Carlen--Loss \cite{CL94}.
 For further results on the bridge problem, see also Maggi--Neumayer--Tomasetti \cite{MNT23}.

-By contrast, when \(T\neq T_E\), no Bianchi--Egnell type quantitative stability theorem seems to be available for the bridge problem \eqref{eq:intro-Phi}, even in the classified case \(p=2\).
-At the special value \(T=T_E\) and for \(p=2\), the problem \eqref{eq:intro-Phi} coincides exactly with the Escobar inequality \eqref{eq:intro-Escobar}, and its stability was proved in \cite{Ho22}.
-The present paper is concerned with the genuinely bridge regime \(T\neq T_E\).
+We are interested in the quantitative stability of \eqref{eq:intro-Phi}.
+When \(T\neq T_E\), no Bianchi--Egnell type quantitative stability theorem \cite{BE91} seems to be available for the bridge problem \eqref{eq:intro-Phi}, even in the Hilbert case \(p=2\).
+At the special value \(T=T_E\) and for \(p=2\), the bridge problem \eqref{eq:intro-Phi} recovers the Escobar regime \eqref{eq:intro-Escobar}, and the corresponding stability was proved in \cite{Ho22}.
+The present paper is concerned with the case of \(T\neq T_E\).

+The main new difficulty is that, away from the endpoint \(T=T_E\), \eqref{eq:intro-Phi} no longer arises as a perturbation of a single scale-invariant inequality, but instead as a doubly constrained family of minimizers.
+In particular, the second variation must be analyzed on the linearized constraint space \eqref{eq:XU-def}, modulo the symmetry directions generated by tangential translations and critical dilations.
+The key issue, therefore, is to prove that the linearized operator is coercive transverse to the minimizing manifold.

+Our approach is to reduce this coercivity problem to a Robin spectral problem on a model ball.
+After writing \(\psi=U\hat\phi\), where \(U\) is a bridge minimizer, the ground-state transform converts the Hessian into a quadratic form \eqref{eq:QU-metric} for the conformal metric \(g_U=U^{4/(n-2)}|dx|^2\).
+Because the \(p=2\) bridge extremals are explicitly classified, this conformal metric is isometric to a geodesic ball in \(\mathbb S^n\) when \(0<T<T_E\), and to a geodesic ball in \(\mathbb H^n\) when \(T>T_E\); see Subsection~\ref{subsec:model}.
+In these variables, the linearized equation becomes a Robin problem on a bounded model space; see Proposition~\ref{prop:model-reduction}, and the symmetry-generated Jacobi fields become explicit \(\ell=1\) modes; see Appendix \ref{sec:appendix}.
+The proof is then reduced to a kernel identification and spectral-gap argument for the corresponding Robin quadratic form.

 For \(\lambda>0\) and \(z\in\R^{n-1}\), define the natural action